lineCode/ULIS/README.md

 ## Library Dependencies
 Dependencies are redistributed directly within the repository under the 3rdparty directory.

+        - cppfs
+        - FeatureDetector
+        - freetype2
         - glm
+        - OpenCL
         - Little-CMS
+        - stb
         - VCL ( Agner Fog's Vector Class Library )
-        - FeatureDetector
-        - FreeType
-        - OpenCL

 Additional Optional library can be used with ULIS2 to test or extend capabilities: